vignesh27-97/Spotify-Hadoop-Big-Data-Analysis/README.md

 9. Average streaming numbers for every region
 10. Distinct Spotify Artists in the top chart list
 11. Sum of total streaming numbers for every region

+### PIG ANALYSIS
+1. Distinct trend patterns among the music titles
+2. Finding count of trend patterns based on the streaming regions
+3. Total number of artists in every streaming region
+4. Top ranked title in the United States on 1st June 2021
+5. Getting URL of the “Shape of You” music title for United States region